Introducing the Quality in Careers Consortium & the Quality in Careers Standard – the national CEIAG quality award

 The Consortium Board approves and regularly updates the Guide to the Standard, and the set of supporting materials setting out the national accreditation procedures - all of which are hosted here.
 The latest version of the Guide is the March 2017 edition.

 Paul Chubb acts both as the Quality in Careers Director and as Organising Secretary for the Consortium Board.

-The Consortium Board has also established the required small team of expert assessment report writers/National Validation Panel advisers.
+The Consortium Board has also established the required small team of expert assessment report writers/National Licensing Panel advisers.